WesleyyC/Image-Editor/README.md

 An image editor in terminal interface written in Java with flipping and cropping image, invert and reverse color functionality.
 Color filter function are working in progress.

-Craft with Java and use library including java.awt.image and javax.imageio Please ensure you have installed Java with version 7 or above.
+Craft with Java and use library including java.awt.image and javax.imageio.

+Please ensure you have installed Java with version 7 or above.

 Run Image Editor: